 Use a wooden spatula to break up the rice and heat it through for 3-4 minutes, tossing and stirring.
 Now add the bowl of cooked vegetables and eggs, along with the garlic butter.
 Toss and heat through, letting the butter melt.
 Season with a good pinch of black pepper.

 Finally, scrape the rice to the side of the pan and pour the soy sauce straight onto the pan, allowing the sauce to sizzle up for a few seconds and thicken.
 Too much moisture is the enemy of really delicious fried rice, so we want to maximize flavor while limiting liquid ingredients.
-By letting the soy sauce sizzle up and thicken for a few seconds, it concentrates the flavor and keeps the rice fluffy and seasoned.

 Once the soy sauce has thickened, fold the rice into the soy glaze, tossing and cooking until it is well combined and evenly browned.
 Add the sesame seeds.
 Taste and adjust seasoning.
 Remove from heat.
-Serve cooked fried rice with additional sliced scallions, Hibachi Shrimp, Hibachi Salmon, Grilled Hibachi Vegetables and Yum Yum Sauce.

 Hibachi is a traditional Japanese cooking method that involves grilling food over a high-heat charcoal fire.
 In modern cooking terms, "hibachi" is associated with a style of Japanese cuisine that involves cooking on a flat iron griddle or teppanyaki grill.
 Hibachi grills are typically large, flat cooking surfaces made of cast iron or steel.
 Hibachi-style cooking at home involves a variety of fresh ingredients, including vegetables, rice, and noodles, as well as shrimp and other proteins.